KHBS

-KHBS (channel 40) in Fort Smith, Arkansas, and KHOG-TV (channel 29) in Fayetteville, Arkansas, together known as "40/29", are television stations serving as the ABC and CW Plus affiliates for the Arkansas River Valley and Northwest Arkansas.
-Owned by Hearst Television, the two stations maintain studios on Ajax Avenue in Rogers.
-KHBS' transmitter is located on Cavanal Hill in northwestern Le Flore County, Oklahoma (northwest of Poteau), while KHOG-TV's transmitter is based near Ed Edwards Road in rural northeastern Washington County, Arkansas, just southeast of the Fayetteville city limits.
+KHBS (channel 40) in Fort Smith, Arkansas, and KHOG-TV (channel 29) in Fayetteville, Arkansas, together known as "40/29", are television stations affiliated with ABC and The CW Plus, serving the Arkansas River Valley and Northwest Arkansas.
+Owned by Hearst Television, the stations maintain studios on Ajax Avenue in Rogers.
+KHBS's transmitter is located on Cavanal Hill in northwestern LeFlore County, Oklahoma (northwest of Poteau), while KHOG-TV's tower sits near Ed Edwards Road in rural northeastern Washington County, Arkansas, just southeast of the Fayetteville city limits.

-KHOG-TV relays KHBS' programming to areas of far northwestern Arkansas and southwestern Missouri that are not covered by the primary station's signal.
-During the analog era, the Fort Smith–Fayetteville market's size and terrain precluded stations with transmitters closer to Fort Smith from reaching northern portions of the market.
+Channel 40 in Fort Smith began broadcasting on July 28, 1971, as KFPW-TV, the city's second TV station.
+It was built by George T. Hernreich; initially airing second-choice programming from all of the Big Three networks, it became a primary CBS affiliate in 1973 and a sole ABC affiliate in 1978.
+In 1977, KFPW-TV's programming began to be rebroadcast in Fayetteville by KTVP on channel 29, the former KGTO-TV (channel 36) with new facilities and equipment.
+This expanded 40/29's reach to Northwest Arkansas, a market where it would later find a substantial viewership base.
+The stations changed call signs to KHBS and KHOG-TV in 1983 and 1987, respectively.

+Hernreich family members owned 40/29 until 1996, when it was acquired by Argyle Television, which merged into Hearst in 1998.
+It has remained competitive in news ratings with KFSM-TV, whose traditional viewership base is in the Arkansas River Valley.